wside/4G-LTE-Downlink-Simulation-Matlab/README.md

 # 4G-LTE-Downlink-Simulation-Matlab
-An archival upload of work I did for the course Wireless Communications (ECE408) - at the Coopt Union in 2018.
+An archival upload of a project I did for the course Wireless Communications (ECE408) at [The Coopt Union](https://cooper.edu/) engineering college in 2018.

 -For course: Wireless Communications (ECE408) - Junior Spring Semester -Simulated a SISO 4G-LTE Downlink (PDSCH w/ Turbo) in MATLAB from the 3GPP Release 8 standard